oskargalczynski/RatingDatabaseExtractor/README.md

 - port = 8888
 -password/token = pass123

 To acces Jupyter Notebook open http://0.0.0.0:8888 and using passowrd provided above, log in.
 In folder "work" you can find [DataBaseExtractor.ipynb][12] notebook with both script and exectution results.

-Do re-do this solution simply create new notebook, import [psycopg2-binary][5]:
-`pip install psycopg2-binary`
+To re-do this solution simply create new notebook, import [psycopg2-binary][5]:
-paste script from [DataBaseExtractor.ipynb][12] and execute.
+`pip install psycopg2-binary` press run, then paste script from [DataBaseExtractor.ipynb][12] and execute.

 ## Technical notes
 Database data and Jupyter Notebook storage files are stored in repository, only docker images will be downloaded during setting up docker containers.